-I've invented many new harmonica-related features: original tunings, odd sizes, accessories, and even whole new types (you can read the history of them here).
-The present day is a particularly exciting time in that story.
-The advent of affordable small-scale manufacturing technology like CNC machining and 3D Printing means that inventive ideas can be tested and produced very quickly now, to exacting standards.
-Using this new technology I'm currently able to realise some long-cherished dreams of new harmonica models that will come uout.
-Watch this space!
+The advent of affordable small-scale manufacturing technology like CNC machining and 3D Printing means that inventive ideas can be tested and produced very quickly now, to exacting standards, in any home workshop.
+Using CAD and this new maker technology I'm currently able to realise some long-cherished dreams of harmonica models that were virtually impossible to make previously.
+It's such a buzz to design bizarre original combs on screen and then quickly see them come out as solid, usable parts that can be incorporated in harmonicas no-one has ever seen before.

 Some POWER HARPS from 2000-2006